azsk/ADOScanner-docs/11-SDL based local scan/Readme.md

 Run the command below after replacing `<OrganizationName>` with your ADO org name and `<ProjectNames>` with the comma separated list of project names where your ADO resources are hosted.
-You will get organization name from your ADO organization url e.g. http://SampleADOOrg.visualstudio.com.
-In this 'SampleADOOrg' is org name.
+You will get organization name from your ADO organization url e.g. http://SampleAdoOrg.visualstudio.com.
+In this 'SampleAdoOrg' is the org name.

 ```PowerShell
 $orgName = "<OrganizationName>"